SCIInstitute/fluorender/fluorender/Readme.txt

 13 March 2014

 --------------------------------------------------------------------------------------------------
-OSX/Linux Installation
+OSX Installation
 --------------------------------------------------------------------------------------------------

 1) Download and install "Homebrew", found at "http://brew.sh"

 2) Install WxWidgets using Homebrew.

+   * Type "brew edit wxmac" and change "--enable-shared" to "--disable-shared"

-   * Type "brew install wxwidgets"
+   * Type "brew install --build-from-source --devel wxwidgets"

    * You may need root pivileges to link the libraries if brew asks you to.